 WhenWed Oct 19th 2022, 12:00 pm to Wed Oct 19th 2022, 4:10 pm

 This year's program will offer in-person learning sessions on sleep difficulties in the school-aged child, the medical workup of obesity, scoliosis assessment, and functional disorders.
-In addition, we will discuss useful clinical pearls for ADHD prescribing, and how to interpret common "abnormal" lab results in the pediatric population.
+In addition we will discuss useful clinical pearls for ADHD prescribing.

 Please note that back-up session recordings will be available for learners who are unable to attend an in-person program due to health or emergency issues.